tttam0113/react-expensify-app/README.md

 demo in here: https://tttam0113-react-expensify.herokuapp.com/

 1. Add confirmation modal when removing expense
-2. Show numer of hidden expenses in /dashboard summary
+2. Show number of hidden expenses in /dashboard summary
 3. Add support for another social login system (Github, facebook, Twitter)
 4. Buy a custom domain and configure it with Heroku (or use subdomain on domain you own)